sabouaram/transaction/README.md

 }
 `
 The `from_id` field is the ID of the user making the transfer, while the `to_id` field is the ID of the user receiving the transfer.
 The `amount` field is the amount of the transfer.

+## SQL
+This API uses a SQL database to store user account informations.
+To change the SQL configuration, you must modify the variables in `sql/sql_connection`.
+We have to create a users table using this query: \
+`
+CREATE TABLE users (\
+    id VARCHAR(255) PRIMARY KEY,\
+    name VARCHAR(255) NOT NULL,\
+    balance FLOAT NOT NULL
+);
+`

+## Running the main
+When running the main.go all the users located in https://git.io/Jm76h will be parsed and stored in the database users table.